Homotopy classes of Newtonian spaces: ''Lifting'' -quasihomotopies

-We start by constructing the space $\hat Y$ and recalling some useful facts.
+We start by constructing the diagonal covering space $\diaco Y$ and recalling some useful facts.
 Throughout this section $(X,d,\mu)$ stands for a complete doubling metric measure space supporting a weak $(1,p)$-Poincar\'e inequality.
-After Definition \ref{quasi} $X$ will be assumed to be compact.

 Let $Y$ be a locally convex space.
 Equip $Y^2$ with the metric The product space $Y^2$ remains a locally convex space -- and nonpositively curved in case $Y$ is nonpositively curved.
 Set With metric $\displaystyle d_\infty(\alpha,\beta)=\max_{0\le t\le 1}d_Y(\alpha(t),\beta(t))$ the map is a local bilipschitz map.